 How you know your AI COO is real

-The simplest test: Does your AI know more about your business today than it did a month ago?
-If the answer is no, you don’t have an AI COO yet.
-You have a chatbot.
+The simplest test: does your AI know more about your business today than it did a month ago?
+If not, you have a chatbot.